DiogoNunesDev/FireRisk_Prevention_System/README.md

 ## The Dataset

-- **41 labeled aerial images** from Portuguese properties.
+- **102 labeled aerial images** from properties.
 - Annotated with **LabelMe** to create pixel-wise segmentation masks.
-- Data Augmentation applied: rotations, flips, scaling.
+- Data Augmentation applied: rotations and flips.

 ### Example